csaea/pet-project/README.md

 # pet-project
-My Pet Project - In-class live coding example covering the basics of Java.
+My Pet Project - a simple coding example covering the basics of Java Object-Oriented-Programming.

 ## How to execute the code
 In terminal, make sure you navigate to the `src` directory.
 (Use `ls` to list all files, and `cd` to change directory until you're in `src`).